EmreDogu/landingpage-html-and-css-project/README.md

 # landingpage-html-and-css-project

-Project for testing and practicing results of HTML Foundations course.
-Tested and applied HTML skils are:
+My first real webdesign project for testing and practicing results of HTML Foundations, CSS Foundations and FlexBox courses.
+Tested and applied skills are:
   - All of the HTML Skills that I learned at [course repository](https://github.com/EmreDogu/full-stack-course/tree/main/1-HTML-Foundations/).
   - All of the CSS Skills that I learned at [course repository](https://github.com/EmreDogu/full-stack-course/tree/main/2-CSS-Foundations/).
   - Mainly FlexBox for design that I learned at [course repository](https://github.com/EmreDogu/full-stack-course/tree/main/3-FlexBox/).